 To further understand the use of Demat accounts, let us discuss some important terms associated with it:

-Historically, investments were held in physical form, which was risky due to loss, theft, or damage.
-These have now been eliminated as all physical certificates can now be converted into electronic forms, and held in Demat accounts.
+Historically, investments were held in a physical form, which was risky due to loss, theft, or damage.
+These have now been eliminated as all physical certificates now can be converted into electronic forms, and held in the Demat accounts.

 If the Demat holdings need to be reconverted into their physical form, individuals can easily rematerialise their securities.
-A Rematerialisation Request Form (RRF) must be submitted to the concerned Depository Participant (DP) for such reconversions.
+A rematerialization request form (RRF) must be submitted to the concerned depository participant (DP) for such reconversion.

-Traditionally, tracking and monitoring of one’s investments under different asset classes was a tedious and a difficult process.
-With a Demat account, monitoring and tracking all investments is convenient because all the details are easily available in a single location.
+Traditionally, tracking and monitoring of one’s investments under different asset classes was tedious and difficult process.
+With a Demat account, monitoring and tracking all investments is convenient because all details are available in a single location.
 Facilities like NSDL’s IDeAS allow the investors to view transactions and balances online.
 The process is extremely simple as all one needs to do is register once, either as Password User or Smart Card/e-Token User.
 Once this is done, users can track investments regularly by simply logging into the account.
-This allows the investor to determine the profit or loss that he or she is making, which can help him or her make the right investment decisions.
+This allows the investor to determine the profit and loss he or she is making, which can help him or her make the right investment decisions.

 Account holders can receive periodic statements reflecting their current holdings.
-They can choose physical statements to be mailed to their registered address, or electronic statements to be sent via email.
+They can choose physical statements mailed to their registered address or electronic statements to be sent via email.

 Organisations often declare bonus, split, or right issues for the additional benefit of their investors.
-Information on all current shareholders can directly be availed through the central depository and the various depository participants.
-The benefits associated with any of these actions are directly available in the investor’s Demat account.
+Information on all current shareholders is directly availed through the central depository and the various depository participants.
+The benefits associated with any of these actions is directly available in the investor’s Demat account.

-If investors change their address, bank, or signature, they need not communicate such modifications to all the companies where they have invested.
-Providing these updates to the depository participant ensures that the information is made available to all the concerned companies.
+If the investor changes his or her address, bank or signature, he or she need not communicate such modifications to all the companies where he or she has invested.
+Providing these updates to the depository participant for updates ensures the information is made available to all the concerned companies.

-All of the investor’s holdings in the Demat account can be transferred to the nominee, survivor, or legal heir, through a transmission form, in case of the investor’s demise.
+All the investor’s holdings in the Demat account can be transferred to the nominee, survivor, or legal heir, through a transmission form, in case of the investor’s demise through a transmission form.